 The little girl noticed that during baseball games there were concessions, but there weren’t at the soccer games.
-So she decided to bring concessions to the soccer games and she saved up her money.
-She invested in candy bars at Costco and she sold them for a little more than she had spent.
-She turned a profit and she did it again.
+So she decided to bring concessions to the soccer games.
+She saved up her money and invested in candy bars at Costco and then she sold them at soccer games for a little more than she had spent.
+She turned a profit and then she did it again.

-My second business was not profitable initially, and it took an enormous, enormous amount of work.
+My second business was not profitable, initially, and it took an enormous amount of work.
 It was draining.
 It was hard on my family.
 If you want to hear more of that story, go back to episode #1.
-The only way I was able to pull out of that and turn that business around and make it profitable and eventually be able to sell it for six figures was what I’m going to teach you today.
+The only way I was able to pull out of that and turn that business around and make it profitable, and eventually be able to sell it for six figures, was what I’m going to teach you today.

 I went back and I retrofitted what should have been the foundation of my business.
-What should have been there initially.
-As entrepreneurs, we’re full of all sorts of ideas.
-And it can be really hard to not just jump right in without creating a foundation.
+As entrepreneurs, we’re full of all sorts of ideas and it can be really hard to not just jump right in without creating a foundation.
 But we don’t do that when we build a home.
 Right?
 We don’t tell the contractor, “Oh, I don’t have enough money.
 I don’t want to invest in that foundation.
 I don’t need a foundation.”
 We know what result that is going to have on our home.
 And yet we do that to our businesses!
 We jump right in without any real foundation.
-And so it is no wonder that we struggle.

 I finally thought, “Okay, I’ve had enough.
 What is the root problem here?”
 And that’s where I came up with the 6 steps that I want to talk to you about today.
-I went back and did these, retrofitted that foundation in my previous business.
+I went back and did these, retrofitted that foundation, in my previous business.
 And in this current business, I started here with these 6 steps.

 They don’t want to mentally commit.
 They don’t want to financially commit to the idea that this is actually a business.
 If a doctor wants to have a degree, he has to commit to paying for college and then all his graduate work, right?
 All of that.
 He has to commit to the time and the money and he has great earning potential.